druleton/druleton/bin/docs/README.md

-# Drupal Skeleton documentation
+# Druleton documentation

-Overview of all Skeleton Documentation:
+Overview of all druleton documentation:

 ## Quick Start